SirMalekis/Butterfly/README.md

 # Butterfly
-A butterfly math method for addition and subtraction fractions Setup.exe version
+A butterfly math method for addition and subtraction fractions.
+Setup.exe version